Your sex life, your way

 Published 05/02/2021

-It’s a fairly uncommon sexual dysfunction overall — between one and five percent of men who are sexually active are affected by this condition.
+It’s a fairly uncommon and poorly defined sexual dysfunction overall — between 1-4 percent of sexually active men are affected by this condition (some estimates suggest it affects up to 10% of men.).
 These men may have either lifelong or acquired delayed ejaculation.

 A related condition called anorgasmia describes an inability to orgasm from sexual intercourse or any sexual activity.